lisa-analyzer/lisa-analyzer.github.io/getting-started/maven-dependency.md

 ### Adding the LiSA dependency

 The next step is to add a dependency from your project to LiSA.
-To to this, navigate to SSV's [Maven page](https://search.maven.org/search?q=g:com.github.unive-ssv) and pick the version of `lisa-sdk` and `lisa-core` that you want to use.
+To to this, navigate to LiSA's [Maven page](https://search.maven.org/search?q=g:io.github.lisa-analyzer) and pick the version of `lisa-sdk` and `lisa-core` that you want to use.
 Opening the page of that release (i.e. clicking on the version number) opens a page with snippets that can be directly copied into the configuration file of the build system to add the dependency.
 While `lisa-sdk` is always needed (as it contains all the components definitions), `lisa-core` is required only if you want to execute an analysis or if you want to reference one of the components already implemented.
 However, since `lisa-core` directly depends on `lisa-sdk`, you can just depend on the latter to get both of them.

 Proceed by copying the snippet you need (`lisa-core` is the safest one as it gets you everything) and add it to your `build.gradle` inside the `dependencies` section, filling also the rest of the build file: